Fat Hen, Lamb's quarters or Goose foot

 More information on lawn weeds is in our weed ID chart.
 What weeds reveal about soil conditions is in our blog on indicator weeds

-White Goose foot is a tall, heavy seeding annual or biennial herbaceous plant.
+• White Goose foot is a tall, heavy seeding Summer annual or biennial herbaceous plant.
 It prefers high rainfall, temperate to sub-tropical conditions, and only reproduces by seed.

-The seeds germinate in the Spring, and continue through the Summer and into the Autumn.
+• The seeds germinate in the Spring, and then continue to germinate through the Summer and into the Autumn.

 Photosynthetic Pathway: Fat Hen is a C3 Weed.

-Flower: Fat Hen has inconspicuous clusters of green or white flowers that are in clusters.
-In some cases this weed flowers in the Spring but it mainly flowers in the late Summer and Autumn.
+Flower: Fat Hen weed has inconspicuous clusters of green or white flowers.
+In some cases it can flower in the Spring but it tends to mainly flower in the late Summer and the Autumn.

 Height: It grows from 20 cm up to 2 metres in height.

-Leaf Width: The leaves of Fat Hen are 5 to 30 mm wide, and have a pointed tip.
+Leaf Width: The leaves are 5 to 30 mm wide, and have a pointed tip.
 The lower leaves sometimes have angular teeth.

 Seed decline: 21% per year.